wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 Or open the file in WinSCP.

-Keep adding lines to the station_list.csv and ensure you have at least three stations defined.
+Keep adding lines to `station_list.csv` and ensure you have at least three stations defined.

 ## Publishing station metadata